 Article B3 – Imitation and confusion

-Both sponsors and sponsored parties, along with anyone else involved , should avoid imitation of other sponsorships if it could mislead or cause confusion, even with non-competing products, businesses or events..
+Both sponsors and sponsored parties, along with anyone else involved , should avoid imitation of other sponsorships if it could mislead or cause confusion, even with non-competing products, businesses or events.

 Article B4 – “Ambushing” of sponsored properties

-No party should pretend to be a sponsor of any event or media coverage of an event, whether sponsored or not, unless they are indeed an official sponsor..
+No party should pretend to be a sponsor of any event or media coverage of an event, whether sponsored or not, unless they are indeed an official sponsor.

-The sponsor and sponsored party should each make sure that any actions they take against ‘ambush marketing’ are proportionate and t do not damage the reputation of the sponsored property, event or image, or unfairly affect the general public.
+The sponsor and sponsored party should each make sure that any actions they take against ‘ambush marketing’ are proportionate and do not damage the reputation of the sponsored property, event or image, or unfairly affect the general public.

 Article B5 – Respect for the sponsorship property and the sponsor